Royal Rumble (1991): Aftermath

-The Barbarian would begin teaming with Haku for tag team matches, but were both mired in the midcard.
+The Barbarian would begin teaming with Haku for tag team matches but were both mired in the midcard.
 Barbarian would leave WWF in mid-1992 and return to WCW.

-Dusty and Dustin Rhodes left the WWF after their match, both returning to WCW, Dusty retired from active wrestling and became a booker and commentator, and Dustin returned to wrestling as "The Natural" and feuding with Larry Zbyszko and later Terry Taylor.
-Four years later Dustin would return to the WWF as the androgynous wrestler "GoldDust".
+Dusty and Dustin Rhodes left the WWF after their match, both returning to WCW, Dusty retired from active wrestling and became a booker and commentator, and Dustin returned to wrestling as "The Natural" and began feuding with Larry Zbyszko and later Terry Taylor.
+Four years later, Dustin would return to the WWF as the androgynous wrestler "Goldust".

 Results

 Royal Rumble entrances and eliminations

 A new entrant came out approximately every 2 minutes.